(Updated: July 10, 2018)

 The Fee-Mine Concept

 One way developers avoid Pre-Mining, is to code in a fee based system using the native currency.
 Each time you send or mine the cryptocurrency the developer receives a small portion of the proceeds, which they can then divvy out among the miners.
+Some call this a tax.

 We all know that cryptocurrency has no intrinsic value.
 It is not necessarily durable.
-All the aspects of a sound money are certainly not imbedded within.
+All the aspects of a sound money are certainly not embedded within.
 But to come as close as we can to a sound money system might be the ticket.

 In a sense, Ethereum and now Ethereum Classic are attempting to provide an intrinsic-like value to their cryptocurrencies.
 The do this by having the native “primary” coin function or fuel many other side processes, colored coins, self-executing contracts and applications.
 The list goes on.